SpaceABLE 28G SL Series high-speed radiation-resistant optical transceivers

-Furthermore, all our devices are tested following ECSS process and lot acceptance testing, and component pre-screening is done for every batch of transceivers sold for this application
+Furthermore, all our devices are tested following ECSS process and lot acceptance.
+Component pre-screening can be done for every batch of transceivers sold for this application.

 Specifications and features

-- Small: As low as 4.5 mm high (module and interposer)
+- Small: less than 6 mm high (module and interposer)

 - Rugged: withstand radiation doses >100 krad (Si) and qualified per MIL-STD 883 shock and vibration.